secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 The adoption of any `Sales Admin` owned records will trigger an email alert that is sent to the Account Research Specialist for transparency and awareness of what account records have been claimed.
 2. The Account Research Specialist will be responsible for reviewing the `Prospect - CE User` accounts on a regular basis to determine additional account records that should be worked either by a Sales Team member or Outbound SDR.
 3. When an account record has been identified for follow up, the Account Research Specialist will work with the appropriate Regional Director (RD) to determine Outbound SDR assignment based on work load and available capacity.
-4. The assigned Outbound SDR will work the `Prospect - CE User` account the same as any other known `CE User` account leveraging the tools at their disposal (DiscoverOrg, LinkedIn Sales Navigator, etc) to add contacts to the account record and populate the firmographic profile of the account.
+4. The assigned Outbound SDR will work the `Prospect - CE User` account the same as any other known `CE User` account leveraging the tools at their disposal (Zoominfo, LinkedIn Sales Navigator, etc) to add contacts to the account record and populate the firmographic profile of the account.